abhiandthetruth/Noteifier/README.md

 * Register/Login to personalize notes
 * Add/Delete Topics to group your notes
 * Add/Edit/Delete notes taken
+* Markdown Support!
+Make your notes more expressive

 ### Screenshots
 Screenshots are inside the images directory.
 Here are a couple of them!